-Hurricane Matthew struck southwest Haiti as a Category 4 storm on October 4th, the first Category 4 hurricane to strike Haiti since Hurricane Cleo in 1964.
+Hurricane Matthew struck southwest Haiti as a Category 4 storm on 2016 October 4th, the first Category 4 hurricane to strike Haiti since Hurricane Cleo in 1964.
 With upwards of 1,300 lives lost across the Caribbean, and more than a 1,000 lives lost in Haiti, the storm is the deadliest hurricane to strike in the Caribbean since Jeanne in 2004.
-The impact of Matthew will be lasting.
-While flooding caused significant damage and loss of life, the main impact was felt from the wind, which in some regions has destroyed more than 95% of buildings and has completely destroyed trees and agriculture.
-In addition, widespread environmental damage occured.
-It is worth noting that the area most affected has the largest concentration of natural protected areas in Haiti.
+The impact of Matthew has been lasting.
+While flooding caused significant damage and loss of life, the wind in some regions destroyed more than 95% of buildings and has completely devastated forests and agriculture.
+Over a year after the event, many houses are still being repaired, and while the forest is regenerating, the impact will be felt for years to come.
+In addition, it is worth noting that the area most affected has the largest concentration of natural protected areas in Haiti, requiring on-going monitoring for rehabilitation over the coming years.

 The aim of the Observatory is to: